Milk Kefir FAQ

 What does milk kefir taste like?

-Milk kefir is essentially sour milk so it has a tangy flavor.
+Milk kefir is essentially cultured milk so it has a tangy flavor.
+In order to preserve the milk and prevent mold or other organisms from colonizing it, the healthy bacteria and yeast produce acids that give it a mildly tangy flavor.
+Many traditional terms for fermentation acknowledge this process by using “sour” as a verb.
 Some describe it as cheesy, yogurty or similar to creme fraiche – all of those are fermented dairy products so it would be appropriate to say that it tastes like fermented dairy!
 You can also flavor milk kefir, which opens up a wide range of options.

 What is the difference between water kefir and milk kefir?

 Milk kefir is the “original kefir”.
 Made from milk, the fermentation process enhances the nutrient profile.
 Water kefir is a polysaccharide that thrives on sucrose.
 The process of making water and milk kefir is similar and both of the cultures are known as “grains”.
 However, that is where their similarity ends.
 Each comprise a unique and different groups of bacteria and yeast.

 All fermented foods provide nutrients in a living form.
 At Kombucha Kamp, we recommend consuming a variety of fermented foods and drinks to provide a wide range of real nutrition for a good gut.
 If the body has what it needs to thrive, as a result it can keep you healthy!

 Traditionally fermented kefir and yogurt are both more nutrient dense and have a greater microbial diversity than their commercially produced counterparts.
 However, since kefir doesn’t require heat to induce fermentation, a greater diversity of organisms are typically able to proliferate compared to yogurt.